 A database is only as good as the information it contains.
-It is important to edit the information in your database to keep it accurate and up-to-date.
-You can update and modify both spatial (features on a map) and non-spatial data (stand-alone table of sales figures) through the Table view.
+It's important to edit the information in your database to keep it accurate and up to date.
+You can update and modify spatial (features on a map) and nonspatial data (a stand-alone table of sales figures for example) through the Table view.

 Some attributes are not editable in the table.
 All managed fields such as ObjectID, Shape_Length, and Shape_Area are not editable.
-You will also be restricted from editing fields that have been demarcated Read-Only for the layer in the Fields view of the table.
-You can edit joined tables, but only the base table fields—fields from the joined table—are read-only.
+You are also restricted from editing fields that have been demarcated as read-only for the layer in the Fields view of the table.
+You can edit joined tables, but only the base table fields.
+Fields from the joined table are read-only.

 Use the Fields view to create, modify, and delete fields.